How to Get Into the Google APM Program (2023-2024)

 The Google APM (Associate Product Manager) program is a two-year rotational program that provides recent graduates and early-career professionals with the opportunity to learn from experienced product managers at Google.
 As an APM, you'll work on real products, gain hands-on experience, and develop the skills you need to become a successful product manager.

 The Google APM application is typically open in the winter.
-Here are some of our most popular PM packages you may find helpful as you navigate this highly competitive interview process:
+Here are some popular product coaches with experience at Google:

 Who is eligible to apply?